muety/mailwhale/README.md

 like [Mailgun](https://mailgun.com), [SendGrid](https://sendgrid.com), [SMTPeter](https://smtpeter.com) and the like or
 you **include an SMTP client library** to your software and **plug your own mail server**.

-However, if you want the best of both worlds – that is, send mails via simple HTTP calls and with no extra complexity , but still use your own infrastructure, you may want to go with ✉️🐳.
+However, if you want the best of both worlds – that is, send mails via simple HTTP calls and with no extra complexity, but still use your own infrastructure – you may want to go with ✉️🐳.

 You get a simple **REST API**, which you can call to send out e-mail.
 You can plug your self-hosted SMTP server, as well as Google Mail or **literally any other e-mail provider**.